Skip to main content

 • How different clusters (latent states) in a cluster model (mixture model) differ.

-Auto insight Results
+Results

-The auto-insight results tab, provides discrimination information between a discrete or continuous target state and the other states of the same variable.
+The results tab, provides discrimination information between a discrete or continuous target state and the other states of the same variable.

 The image below, demonstrates the tool on the 'Simpson's Paradox' example network included with Bayes Server.
 It clearly shows that 'Department' is the key discriminator of 'Admittance'.